How Mold Grows and More – Your Mold Questions Answered

 Trichoderma: Trichoderma is less common than the first three types of mold.
 Its infrequency is in part because it requires more moisture than the others.
 This mold grows on untreated lumber, pine wood and boards, decaying wood, and textiles.

 No matter what mold is on your exterior surfaces, it’s important to remove it swiftly and thoroughly.
 This will reduce damage to the materials and structures that mold grows on.
-Outdoor mold can be easily taken care of with Wet & Forget Outdoor – an easy, gentle, and bleach-free mold remover that is safe for virtually any outdoor surface.
+Outdoor mold can be easily taken care of with Wet & Forget Outdoor – an easy, gentle, and bleach-free outdoor cleaner that is safe for virtually any exterior surface.

 How does mold harm your health?